 Additional Tips and Advice

-- Before you begin, spot test the carpet with the vinegar.
+- It is always best to spot test carpet with a new cleaner, such as vinegar.
 Allow the vinegar to sit in a hidden spot (closet?) for several minutes, then blot the area with a clean cloth while it’s still wet.
-If the color does not wash out or transfer to the cloth, wait 24 hours and inspect the carpet for damage.
+If the color does not wash out or transfer to the cloth, wait an hour for the spot to dry and inspect the carpet again for damage.
 If none is visible, the carpet can be considered safe to clean with vinegar.

 - Wet carpets attract a great deal of dirt, so if it’s not possible to avoid walking on the carpet until it’s dry, lay some heavy duty towels down, especially in high traffic areas.
 Be sure to remove the towels when the room is not in use so the carpet will dry more quickly.

 - If the vinegar smell sticks around after the carpet has dried, sprinkle the carpet with baking soda and allow it to sit for several minutes to an hour before vacuuming it up.
 Make sure the carpet is completely dry before sprinkling the baking soda on it or it will react with the moist vinegar and you will end up with a gunky mess.